dideler/toggle-youtube-comments/CONTRIBUTING.md

 This ensures that no regressions are introduced.

-Many of the scenarios involve checking that the extension is injected into the page properly on static and dynamic navigation, and that the functionality works.
-Static navigation is traditional navigation on the web, that is, the client sends a web request and the server returns content and the whole page is then rendered).
+Many of the scenarios involve checking that the extension is injected into the page properly on _static_ and _dynamic_ navigation, and that the functionality works.

+Static (hard) navigation is traditional navigation on the web.
+The full page is requested by the client and returned by the server.

-Dynamic navigation is when a Single Page Application only updates certain sections of the page and then re-renders the page.
+Dynamic (soft) navigation is when a Single Page Application updates certain sections or components of the page to make it look like a new page.
+Such navigation can be done client-side.
+Even though the page path may change, the page was not requested from a server.
+Note that web requests to a server may still occur to fetch content.

 Test scenarios:

+* Toggle button appears when hard navigating to a video
 * Toggle button appears when navigating from home page to a video
 * Toggle button appears when navigating from a video to a video
 * Toggle button does not appear when viewing a live video with chat